The Books George Washington Saved from the British

 It was September 18, 1777.
 Alexander Hamilton hurried off a letter to John Hancock, then the president of the Continental Congress.
 He rushed it some forty miles to Philadelphia.
 It was a warning: “If Congress have not yet left Philadelphia, they ought to do it immediately.”

-This is the story about the flight of something else from Philadelphia that fall: fifty copies of a book snuck out under the nose of the British.
-Those books — unfinished copies of the second volume of the Journals of Congress — were invaluable.
-They contained an early printing of the Declaration of Independence and memorialized the work of Congress during the year it declared war, 1776.
+The same day, Congress fled the city.
+But this is the story about the flight of something else from Philadelphia that fall: fifty, unfinished copies of the second volume of the Journals of Congress — copies that contained an early printing of the Declaration of Independence.

 The impromptu conspiracy to save the books was haphazard and the books’ recovery was delayed.
 But, ultimately, when, in January 1778, Washington received a tip as to their location, he sent a soldier to scour the countryside for the Journals.
 The soldier found them and brought them back to Washington who was camped during that fateful winter at Valley Forge.